christiskatsouris/Network-Analysis-R/README.md

 ## Assignment 1

+Using the centrality measures introduced above and based on a partial-correlation network as presented in the framework of Anufriev and Panchenko (2015)   examine the effect of network topology to the optimal portfolio choice problem.
+Based on the GMVP (min-variance optimization problem), set-up the optimization function using the full investment constraint as well as a constraint on weights being strictly in the interval (0,1).

 ## References

+- Anufriev, M., & Panchenko, V. (2015).
+Connecting the dots: Econometric methods for uncovering networks with an application to the Australian financial institutions.
+Journal of Banking & Finance, 61, S241-S255.
 - Katsouris C. (2021).
 A Graph Topology Measure for a Time Series Regression-based Covariance Matrix with Tail Estimates.
 Working paper.
 University of Southampton.
 - Katz, L. (1953).
 A new status index derived from sociometric analysis.
 Psychometrika, 18(1):39–43
 - Huang, Q., Zhao, C., Zhang, X., Wang, X., & Yi, D. (2017).
 Centrality measures in temporal networks with time series analysis.
 EPL (Europhysics Letters), 118(3), 36001.